Polanco homers twice to power Pirates past Cubs 6-1 - Philly

 Polanco hit his fourth homer into the bleachers in right-center in the first to give Pittsburgh a 1-0 lead.

 Schwarber led off the bottom of the fourth with a drive that landed halfway up the right-field bleachers and tied it at 1.
-He hit his third home run on a full count and into a steady, chilly wind off Lake Michigan.
+He hit his third home run into a steady, chilly wind off Lake Michigan.

 Frazier put the Pirates back in front 2-1 in the fifth with a solo shot into the first row of the left-center bleachers.
 It was the first homer for the Pirates' leadoff hitter.